 In the evening, the station lights will illuminate the design from inside, offering a dramatic new perspective to those on the nearby streets.

 Wrightstyle is currently working on seven out of the 40 stations on the Elizabeth line, including Bond Street, Paddington, Farringdon, Liverpool Street, Whitechapel and Woolwich.
+Supplying high specification curtain walling, glazed doors and screens.
 The new Farringdon station is expected to serve 82,000 passengers every working day.

 Specialist glass from Hero Glass was chosen for the project “which pushed the capabilities of normal glass design, but which also successfully fuses art and architecture in this remarkable building,” according to Lee Coates, UK director, Hero Glass.
 The artwork was created using a silk screen print process in Hero’s factory, which gave the visual result the artist was looking for.